Flyingfish812/p2myth/docs/Ship/Corsair.md

 - Sigma Corsair's tracking railgun was buffed in v4.0.1, shortly after the release of apexes in v4.0.
 The buff increases the damage of each railgun shot without increasing the firing rate.
 - In Corsair's ship preview screen, the minigun/railgun is not present even if you unlocked it.
 Getting its apexes also does not show their minigun/railgun on the apexes.
 - You can also view some additional renders and versions on Corsair in the following link: https://www.behance.net/gallery/2423450/Corsair
+- When the Tracking Minigun fires, a large number of bullet casings are ejected from the right side of the ship, and the Sigma APEX replaces them with larger casings accordingly.

 ## APEX 1